OTU-Centre-for-SMRs/gnat/doc/content/tutorials/2D_fixed_source.md

 solve.

 Next, the material properties of the domain must be specified.
-Gnat does this through a system implemented for transport problems known as 'TransportMaterials':
+Gnat does this through a system implemented for transport problems known as `TransportMaterials`:

 !listing /tutorials/2D_fixed_source/2D_point_source.i
   block=TransportMaterials